Reviews13 min read

 Best For SMB + project delivery Marketing-led teams Sales-focused teams Budget-conscious SMBs

-Insightly vs. HubSpot (Try HubSpot): HubSpot's free tier is more generous and its marketing tools are in a completely different league — honestly, it's not close on that front.
-But HubSpot doesn't have native project management, and the paid tiers escalate in price faster than you'd expect.
-If marketing is your core need, HubSpot wins.
+Insightly vs. HubSpot (Try HubSpot): HubSpot's free tier is way more generous and the marketing tools aren't even in the same league — honestly, it's not close.
+But HubSpot doesn't have built-in project management, and paid tiers get pricey fast.
+If marketing is your main focus, HubSpot wins.
 If you need post-sale project tracking, Insightly wins.

-Insightly vs. Pipedrive (Try Pipedrive): Pipedrive is a cleaner, more focused sales pipeline tool with a lower entry price (~$14/user/month vs. $29).
-It's excellent for pure sales teams that want a beautiful pipeline view and nothing else.
-It doesn't touch Insightly for project management, though.
-Your choice really comes down to whether you need that delivery layer.
+Insightly vs. Pipedrive (Try Pipedrive): Pipedrive is a sleaner, more focused sales tool with a lower entry price (~$14/user/month).
+It's excellent for pure sales teams that want a beautiful pipeline view and nothing more.
+But it doesn't touch Insightly when it comes to project management.
+Pick based on whether you actually need that delivery layer.

-Insightly vs. Zoho CRM (Zoho): Zoho is the budget champion with an enormous feature set at a lower per-seat cost.
-The tradeoff is that it can feel overwhelming, and the UX is inconsistent across modules — I've heard more than a few people describe it as feeling like six different products stapled together.
-Insightly is more coherent and easier to onboard.
-Zoho wins on raw value per dollar; Insightly wins on usability and the project management angle.
+Insightly vs. Zoho CRM (Zoho): Zoho is the budget champion with a massive feature set at lower cost per seat.
+The tradeoff is that it can feel overwhelming and a bit disjointed — some people describe it as six different products stapled together.
+Insightly is more streamlined and easier to onboard.
+Zoho wins on raw value per dollar; Insightly wins on coherence and the project management angle.

 Final Verdict